mfish33/image-sizer/README.md

 Inspiration
 -------
-I wanted a library that I could take an image in the browser and calculate the natural width and height of the image without rendering it on the DOM.
-There are currently a few other libraries that do this but they have to be used with patch-package due to there nodejs dependencies.
-This library is a fork of [probe-image-size](https://github.com/nodeca/probe-image-size) but is primarily intended for browser use but is fully compatible with node.
-The project has been updated to typescript and the API has been simplified for the more focused purpose.
+I wanted a library that could take an image binary within the browser and calculate the natural width and height of the image without rendering it on the DOM.
+There are currently a few other libraries that do this but they have to be used with patch-package due to their nodejs dependencies.
+This library is a fork of [probe-image-size](https://github.com/nodeca/probe-image-size) but is primarily intended for browser use but maintains full compatibility with node.
+The project has also been updated to typescript and the API has been simplified for the more focused purpose.

 Install
 -------